 3118 Communication Lec.
 3 Lab.
 0 Cr.
 3 Prerequisite: CMST 1061.
-An exploration of the nature of communication within and between cultures, this course serves as an introduction to foundational and contemporary concepts. and practices. processes of intercultural communication, methods of critical intercultural analysis, and the scholarly field of intercultural communication.
+An exploration of the nature of communication within and between cultures, this course serves as an introduction to foundational and contemporary concepts, practices, and processes of intercultural communication, methods of critical intercultural analysis, and the scholarly field of intercultural communication.
 Offered SU.

-CMST Environmental 3200 Communication
+CMST Environmental

-Lec.
+3200 Communication Lec.
 3 Lab.
 0 Cr.
 3 Prerequisite: CMST 1061 or 2000.
-An exploration nature of communication environmental issues, this course serves as an introduction to foundational and contemporary concepts. practices, and processes communication. environmental methods of rhetorical analysis, and the scholarly field of environmental communication.
+An exploration the nature of communication environmental issues, this course serves as an introduction to foundational and contemporary concepts, practices, and processes of environmental communication, methods of rhetorical analysis, and the scholarly field of environmental communication.
 Offered as needed.